 I blogged about some recent work I did to set up an Endless OS mirror network.
 We'd love to add mirrors in Southeast Asia, South America or Africa, since our mission is to improve access to technology for people in these areas, so if you know suitable mirror operators I'd appreciate an introduction!

 Jealous of people going to #emfcamp!
 Maybe in 2020.

-Free Software developer and very occasional enthusiast.
+Free Software eng manager and sporadic enthusiast.
 Cat spectator.
 I once worked in “film” and it was weird.
 He/him.

 Server run by the main developers of the project It is not focused on any particular niche interest - everyone is welcome as long as you follow our code of conduct!